HajoRijgersberg/OM/README.md

 ![Example: Apple size](images/OMAppleExample.png)

 **Figure 2.** An RDF diagram representing the size of an apple as 10 cm.
+(The arrow for property om:hasNumericalValue should be reversed.)

 Please not that: